CURE: Simulation-Augmented Auto-Tuning in Robotics: Introduction

 Most robotic algorithms require customization through configuration parameters to suit certain tasks and situations.
 For example, most UAV controllers include a wide range of configurable parameters that can be customized to different vehicles, flight conditions, or even particular tasks~(e.g., when speed is more important than energy use).
 Finding configurations that optimize performance on a given task is a challenging problem for designers and end users~\cite{configOpti}.
-For example, a developer asks for a feature \emph{``Create a tool to automatically tune navigation2 node parameters using state-of-the-art machine learning techniques."}~\cite{tuningfeature}.
+A developer might request a feature such as \emph{``Create a tool to automatically tune navigation2 node parameters using state-of-the-art machine learning techniques."}~\cite{tuningfeature}.
 In another instance, a developer encounters a planner performance issue~\cite{plannerfailing} and asks \emph{``I have tuned this for almost 5-6 hours.
 Sometimes it is going towards the goal but still failing in the middle of the trajectory.''} After several back-and-forth communications, the algorithm designer concludes, \emph{``I cannot provide personalized tuning assistance to every user.''} Additionally, developers aim to maintain the performance of the tuned parameters when deployment changes~(e.g., from \textit{ROS1} to \textit{ROS2}) to avoid re-tuning.
 Specifically, the optimal configuration determined in one environment often becomes suboptimal in another, as demonstrated in Fig.~\ref{fig:suboptimal}.
-We summarize the challenges as follows: \begin{itemize}[•] \item \textit{Large configuration space:} Complex interactions between software and hardware configuration choices~(intra or inter components) give rise to a combinatorially large configuration space.
-For example, PX4~\cite{meier2015px4} is a software controller that contains more than $1200$ configurable parameters, many with a wide range of valid values.
-To configure the ROS navigation stack for a particular robot, there are approximately $2^{382}$ possible configurations~\cite{quigley2009ros}.
-These configurations have a substantial impact on the effectiveness of task achievement and robot behavior.
-Poor configuration may lead to mission failure, and previous research showed that the root cause of failure is often unknown~\cite{hossen2023care}.

-\item \textit{Multiple objectives:} It is common to find multiple performance objectives in mission specifications (e.g., mission time, energy, and safety).
-Typically, the objectives involved in the specification are independent and conflicting with each other~\cite{abdessalem2020automated}, but in some cases they may be correlated; for example, faster task completion could lead to higher energy consumption.
-Therefore, finding the optimal configuration~(for a given robotic platform in a specific environment and for a specific task) should be treated as a multi-objective optimization problem.